bri2426/bri2426/README.md

 I'm hoping to learn and develop skills in JavaScript, HTML, and CSS for starters.
 However, I'm open to all sorts of programming languages!

-You can reach me at the email below: fettsb24@gmail.com
+You can reach me at this email: fettsb24@gmail.com